-CHHS has not been newly designed or had a substantial expansion but did have modification in their housing units since August 20, 2012.
-Additionally, there are several buildings (administrative/school) in the process of being renovated at the detention facility.
+WCC has not been newly designed or had a substantial expansion or modification since August 20, 2012.
 The initial documentation review contained a list (DJS Video Surveillance System) that contained installation dates of all detention and residential facilities.
-The detention facility upgraded their cameras and video surveillance system in January 2012 to address any blind spots in the detention facility.
-During the tour, the video surveillance system was observed in the master control area and cameras were observed throughout the detention facility.
+The detention facility upgraded their cameras and video surveillance system in March 2014 to address any blind spots in the detention facility.
+During the tour, the video surveillance system in the master control area was observed and cameras were observed throughout the detention facility.
 This will enhance their capabilities to assist in monitoring blind spots and the review of incidents.
-Additionally, this enables the staff to monitor residents more efficiently throughout the physical plant of the detention facility.
-The detention facility had some modifications completed from 7/20/14 through 5/16/16 to certain areas i. e. the housing unit bathrooms were modified to provide privacy in the shower and toilet areas to comply with this standard.
+Additionally, this enables the staff to monitor residents more efficiently throughout the physical plant of the detention center.